learn-with-me/notes-iot/hardware/motors.md

 These are part of a closed loop system, and are comprised of several parts, namely, a control circuit, servo motor, shaft, amplifier and either an encoder or resolver.

 High efficiency and great precision motors.
-You can control velocity, angle, position.
+You can control velocity, angle, position \(used in robotics\).
 Servo motor uses a regular motor and couples it with a sensor for positional feedback.
 The motor is controlled with an electronic signal, either analog or digital.

 ###### Classification of Servo motors